Non-local interactions in moir\'e Hubbard systems: Continuum model and Wannier functions for TMD bilayers

 where ${\bf R}$ are triangular moir\'e lattice sites and positions of Wannier centers and $N_M$ is the number of unit cells in the system, or equivalently, the number of moir\'e sites.
 Coulomb elements $V_{i,j,k,l}^{\sigma,\sigma^{\prime}}$, as defined in the main text, can be obtained via Eq. \eqref{CoulombReal} by directly calculating the matrix elements involving four sites in real space once the Wannier functions are obtained \cite{FengchengTMD2}.
 An equivalent way is to obtain all Coulomb elements in momentum space $\braket{{\bf k}_i,\sigma;{\bf k}_j,\sigma^{\prime}|V|{\bf k}_k,\sigma;{\bf k}_l,\sigma^{\prime}}$ and take a Fourier transform

 where the spin labels are omitted for shorthand.
 There is a phase freedom in the Bloch states which determines the localization of the Wannier functions.
-Since our goal is to accurately describe the bilayer in terms of a real space Hamiltonian, we choose the gauge which yields maximally localized and real Wannier functions \cite{Vanderbilt}.
-This choosing ensures that Coulomb elements between Wannier functions whose centers are separated by distances larger than ${\bf R}$ decrease rapidly, yielding a finite set of relevant parameters that determine the many-body physics.
+Since our goal is to accurately describe the bilayer in terms of a real space Hamiltonian, we choose a gauge which yields localized and real Wannier functions \cite{Vanderbilt}.
+This choice ensures that Coulomb elements between Wannier functions whose centers are separated by distances larger than ${\bf R}$ decrease rapidly, yielding a finite set of relevant parameters that determine the many-body physics.
 For small twist angles, Wannier functions are localized in real space and extended in momentum space, meaning we require a larger basis of reciprocal lattice vectors ${\bf G}$ in order to have well-converged results.
 We verified that taking 127 ${\bf G}$-vectors, corresponding to six shells in reciprocal space, is sufficient in the range of twist angles considered in this paper.

 In Fig. \ref{fig:Wanniers} we show Wannier functions for two twist angles, $\theta = 1.0^{\circ}$ and $\theta = 2.5^{\circ}$.
 For the larger angle one can clearly see tails of Wannier functions with negative values around positions of neighboring lattice sites.
-As mentioned in the main text, these overlaps lead to the large values in $X_1$ and negative values in $A_1$.
+The exchange interaction can be understood as a measure of how much neighboring Wannier functions overlap, hence the increased values for larger angles due to tails.
+In the case of assisted hopping, the product in the two-site integral $\braket{{\bf 0},{\bf 0}|V|{\bf 0},{\bf R}}$ can become negative if the tail corresponding to $\ket{\bf R}$ overlaps with the peak of the other three Wannier functions.